-The Center’s leadership team has a wide range of backgrounds and interests.
+The Center’s leadership team (below) has a wide range of backgrounds and interests.
 You can also learn more about our research activities by visiting our Research page.

 Sara Benning, MLS, directs the day-to-day activities of the HRSA-funded Center for Leadership Education in Maternal and Child Public Health.
 If you’re interested in know more about the Center, the technical assistance we provide or how to partner on an educational event or training, contact Ms. Benning at sbenning at umn.edu.

-Zobeida Bonilla, PhD, MPH, is an Assistant Professor in Epidemiology & Community Health.
+Zobeida Bonilla, PhD, MPH, MA, is an Associate Professor in Epidemiology & Community Health.
 She is also a Co-Investigator on the HRSA-funded Center for Leadership Education in Maternal and Child Public Health training grant.
-Zobeida’s areas of interest include health disparities, global MCH and qualitative research.
-Learn more about Zobeida’s areas of research, courses taught, publications and collaborations.
+Her areas of interest and expertise include health disparities, global MCH and qualitative research.
+Learn more about Dr. Bonilla’s areas of research, courses taught, publications and collaborations.

 Alyse is responsible for promoting MCH students’ and alumni efforts.
-She’s complies the monthly student eNews, creates, manages and tracks Student Spotlight and Alumni features on our website, serves on the executive committee of the MCH Student Interest Group, and helped lead the formation of the inaugural MCH Peers program.
+She’s compiles the monthly student eNews, manages Student Spotlights and Alumni features on our website, serves on the executive committee of the MCH Student Interest Group, and helped lead the formation of the inaugural MCH Peers program.

 Emily is the Center’s communications RA.
-She’s responsible for promoting our social media channels, compiling the Center’s monthly newsletter, and keeping our website updated with recourse, educational opportunities.
+She’s responsible for promoting our social media channels, compiling the Center’s monthly newsletter, and keeping our website updated with resources and educational opportunities.

 Rebecca Shlafer, PhD, MPH, is an Assistant Professor in General Pediatrics and Adolescent Health.
-Rebecca’s areas of interest include developmental outcomes of children and families with multiple risk factors, and the impact of incarceration on children.
-Learn more about Rebecca’s areas of research, courses taught, publications and collaborations.
+Rebecca’s areas of interest and expertise include developmental outcomes of children and families with multiple risk factors, and the impact of incarceration on children.
+Learn more about Dr. Shlafer’s areas of research, courses taught, publications and collaborations.

 Jaime Slaughter-Acey, PhD, MPH, is an Assistant Professor in Epidemiology & Community Health.
-Jamie’s areas of interest include Health equity, maternal and child health/perinatal epidemiology, social determinants of health, racism, colorism, lifecourse perspective, perinatal health, women’s health, prenatal care, prenatal home visiting.
-Learn more about Jaime’s areas of research, courses taught, publications and collaborations.
+Jamie’s areas of interest and expertise include health equity, maternal and child health/perinatal epidemiology, social determinants of health, racism, colorism, lifecourse perspective, perinatal health, women’s health, prenatal care and prenatal home visiting.
+Learn more about Dr. Slaughter-Acey’s areas of research, courses taught, publications and collaborations.

 Jamie Stang, PhD, MPH, RDN, is an Associate Professor in Epidemiology & Community Health.
-She is Principle Investigator for the HRSA-funded Center for Leadership Education in Maternal and Child Public Health, and the director of the Leadership Education and Training Program in Maternal and Child Health Nutrition and co-chair of the Midwest Center for Lifelong Learning in Public Health.
-Jamie’s area of interest includes nutrition and weight status in pregnancy; child and adolescent nutrition; behavioral counseling in child obesity and eating disorders treatment.
-Jamie also serves on the 2020 Dietary Guidelines for Americans Committee (Departments of Agriculture (USDA).
+She is Principle Investigator for the HRSA-funded Center for Leadership Education in Maternal and Child Public Health, and the director of the Leadership Education and Training Program in MCH Nutrition and co-chair of the Midwest Center for Lifelong Learning in Public Health.
+Jamie’s area of interest and expertise includes nutrition and weight status in pregnancy, child and adolescent nutrition, behavioral counseling in child obesity and eating disorders treatment.
+She also serves on the 2020 Dietary Guidelines for Americans Committee (Departments of Agriculture (USDA).
 Learn more about Dr. Stang’s research areas, courses taught, publications and collaborations.

 Laura Villarreal is from rural Iowa and completed her B.S. in Global Health Studies at the University of Iowa.
-She is excited to begin the MCH MPH Program this fall.
-In addition, she enjoys experiential learning and traveling which led her to participate in an internship in Mysuru, India.
+She enjoys experiential learning and traveling which led her to participate in an internship in Mysuru, India.
 Laura is the Report Card and Mini-Lab Research Assistant and is dedicated to being more involved with the community through this opportunity.

 Laura is working with Zobeida Bonilla, and together they will update the MN Women’s Health Report Card and corresponding website, which will serve as a periodic progress report on chronic disease, mental health, and substance use data specific to women.
 Students enrolled in the Foundations of MCH Leadership course will be intimately involved in making these updates.
 Laura will also assist with running Qualitative Mini-Lab to arrange trainings, schedule lab usage, update the webpage, conduct user evaluations, and more.